Garry Adey: Playing career

-Adey made his debut for Leicester Tigers on Wednesday 8 March 1967 in a 14–6 win against Loughborough Colleges at Welford Road.
+Born in Loughborough, Leicestershire on 13 June 1945, Adey made his debut for Leicester Tigers on Wednesday 8 March 1967 in a 14–6 win against Loughborough Colleges at Welford Road.
 Adey was used sparingly at lock for the rest of the season and the following two seasons featuring only 28 times across all three seasons.
 Adey moved to number 8 in 1969 scoring tries in wins over Fylde and Moseley, by the end of the season he was firmly established as Leicester's premier number 8 having played 20 of the last 26 games.